Curriculum Vitae January 2012

 Counting Centralizers in Finite Groups, with G. J. Sherman.
 Mathematics Magazine 67 (1994), 366--374.

-Minor-closed classes of signed graphs, with D. C. Slilaty, in revision.
+Minor-closed classes of signed graphs, with D. C. Slilaty, preprint.

 Selected Additional Refereed or Invited Publications (complete list):